p-j-ward/boolearn-hs/README.md

 ## Networks

 Boolnets can have the structure of any directed acyclic graph.
 The software does not expect layers.
-Networks are one of the main inputs/outputs and read/written to files with suffix `.net`.
+Networks are one of the main inputs/outputs and are read/written to files with suffix `.net`.
 Because layered networks are so widely used, there is a program for generating such networks.
 To learn how to create a layered network and to see some small examples, go to the `mult` directory.

 Data files have suffix `.dat`.
 Here's the top of `2x2.dat`:
 ```